KonstantinSimeonov/tsx-control-statements/README.md

 ## It compiles `tsx`
 - Control statements transpile to type correct typescript before type checking
-	- Editors like visual studio code cannot infer that some additional transpilation will occur and will complain (check out a workaround [here](./test/tsx-cases/for.tsx))
+  - Static linting tools cannot infer that some additional transpilation will occur and might complain (more on that [here](./test/tsx-cases/for.tsx))
 - Test it: `yarn && yarn build && yarn test`
   - **Tests include behaviour compatibility tests with `jsx-control-statements` and tests whether tsx control statements render the same elements as components using plain ts in tsx.**

 ## It compiles javascript `jsx`
 - Setting `"allowJs"` to `true` in `tsconfig.json` should do the trick.